shaunwong/skct/src/documents/contents/section1.html.md

 Web-Based tools are typically services or browser extensions.
 Services are usually closed-source, as they're not designed to be shared, however many of these services offer an Application Programming Interface (API).
 Browser extensions are typically javascript applications, who's source is seldom open.

+###Blacklist

+SKCTs that are blacklisted because they're no longer usable.
+These are projects that are either no longer supported by their developers or do not have APIs and source-code for others to work with and/or contribute to the project.

 ##Categories

 * **Collaborative Annotation**: Annotatinon is a crucial scholarly editorial activity that can be enhanced with social tools to fuel social knowledge creation.